Quantum D-modules for toric nef complete intersections: Introduction

 \section{Introduction}

-Mirror symmetry leads to many different formulations in mathematics : equivalence of derived categories (known as Homological Mirror Symmetry by Kontsevich \cite{Kontseich-1995-HMS}), isomorphism of Frobenius manifolds (see \cite{Bms}), comparison of Hodge numbers for Calabi-Yau varieties (see for example \cite{Batyrev-Dual-polyhedra-1994}), isomorphism of Givental's cones (see \cite{Givental-1998-Mirror-complete-intersection}), isomorphism of pure polarized TERP structures (see \cite{2006-Hertling-tt*}) or variation of non-commutative Hodge structures (see \cite{Katzarkov-Pantev-Kontsevich-ncVHS}), ...
+Mirror symmetry has many different formulations in mathematics: equivalence of derived categories (known as Homological Mirror Symmetry by Kontsevich \cite{Kontseich-1995-HMS}), isomorphism of Frobenius manifolds (see \cite{Bms}), comparison of Hodge numbers for Calabi-Yau varieties (see for example \cite{Batyrev-Dual-polyhedra-1994}), isomorphism of Givental's conesb (see \cite{Givental-1998-Mirror-complete-intersection}), isomorphism of pure polarized TERP structures (see \cite{2006-Hertling-tt*}) or variation of non-commutative Hodge structures (see \cite{Katzarkov-Pantev-Kontsevich-ncVHS}).